reyzxz/polkadot-watcher-validator/README.md

 ## About

 The watcher is a nodeJs application meant to be connected with a substrate based node through a web socket.
-It can then monitor the status of the node, leveraging on mechanisms such as the builtin heartbeat.
+It can then monitor the status of the node, leveraging on mechanism such as the builtin heartbeat.

 ### Monitoring Features